What’s the first thing most marketers think of when hearing the term SEO? Keywords, of course!

 Notice how a topic does not define what the person is searching for, specifically.
 It’s not its purpose.
-It defines all areas that people are searching for about it.
+It defines all areas that people are searching for around it.

 Defining the search intent further is the role of a keyword.
-It outlines what specific information the person’s looking.
+It outlines what specific information the person’s looking for.
 In the case of basketball, it could be basketball caps.

-Breaking topics by categories allow you to access only the phrases related to what you sell, simply.
+Breaking topics by categories (i.e. industries) allow you to access only the phrases related to what you sell, simply.

 Let’s bring it all together.